Updated on December 27th, 2022, by Quinn Mohammed

-In this article, we’ll take a look at four large Canadian banks – Canadian Imperial Bank of Commerce (CM), The Bank of Nova Scotia (BNS), Bank of Montreal (BMO) and Toronto-Dominion Bank (TD) – and rank them in order of highest expected returns.
+In this article, we’ll take a look at the “Big 5” Canadian banks – Canadian Imperial Bank of Commerce (CM), Royal Bank of Canada (RY), The Bank of Nova Scotia (BNS), Bank of Montreal (BMO) and Toronto-Dominion Bank (TD) – and rank them in order of highest expected returns.

 Note: Canada imposes a 15% dividend withholding tax on U.S. investors.
 In many cases, investing in Canadian stocks through a U.S. retirement account waives the dividend withholding tax from Canada, but check with your tax preparer or accountant for more on this issue.

-The top four big banks in Canada are very shareholder-friendly, with attractive cash returns.
+The top 5 big banks in Canada are very shareholder-friendly, with attractive cash returns.
 With this in mind, we created a full list of financial stocks.

 The stocks are listed in order below, with #1 being the most attractive for investors today.